Boey-li/mimicdroid-robocasa/DATASET.md

 ## Support

-For issues related to dataset download or usage, please refer to the RoboCasa documentation or create an issue in the repository.
+For issues related to dataset download or usage, please create an issue in the repository.